fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 ## 5. Compiling Service Info Modules (optional)

 Provide the service-info device module path to use the SDO service-info functionality:
 ```shell
 $ export SERVICE_INFO_DEVICE_MODULE_ROOT=path/to/service_info_module_dir
 ```
-Service-info device module `*.a` must be present in the `SERVICE_INFO_DEVICE_MODULE_ROOT`, i.e. required service-info device modules must be built prior to this step, otherwise the  SDO client-sdk build will fail.
+Service-info device module `*.a` must be present in the `SERVICE_INFO_DEVICE_MODULE_ROOT`, that is, required service-info device modules must be built prior to this step, otherwise the SDO client-sdk build will fail.

 ## 6. Compiling SDO

 The SDO client-sdk build system is based on <a href="https://www.gnu.org/software/make/">GNU make</a>.  assumes that all the requirements are set up according to [ SDO Compilation Setup ](setup.md).
 The application is built using the `make [options]` in the root of the repository for all supported platforms.
 The debug and release build modes are supported in building the SDO client-sdk.

 Refer the TPM Library Setup steps given in Section 2 to compile TPM enabled SDO Client-SDK.